smuething/dune-multidomaingrid/README.md

 dune-multidomaingrid depends on the following software packages:

-* [DUNE core libraries][1] (dune-common, dune-geometry, dune-grid, dune-istl, dune-localfunctions) version 2.3.x, and their respective dependencies.
+* [DUNE core libraries][1] (dune-common, dune-geometry, dune-grid, dune-istl, dune-localfunctions) version 3.0-git, and their respective dependencies.

 * The [Boost][7] C++ libraries, in particular Boost.MPL and Boost.Fusion.

 * MultiDomain's compiler requirements differ slightly from the underlying DUNE
-  libraries: We require at least GCC 4.5 in C++11 mode, although we only regularly test GCC versions from GCC 4.7 onward.
-MultiDomainGrid should also work with very recent versions of ICC (icpc 14.0.3+) and current clang (3.2+).
+  libraries: We require at least GCC 4.7 in C++11 mode.
+MultiDomainGrid should also work with very recent versions of ICC (icpc 14.0.3+) and current clang (3.3+).

 License